 In addition to the entrance fee, it is obligatory to purchase insurance which costs 5.000 COP per day – this is obligatory regardless of whether you have already purchased the insurance elsewhere.

 After crossing the gate and purchasing the tickets, I recommend taking a shuttle to the actual beginning of the trek.
 I would say, don’t be a hero and just take the shuttle.
 It is scorching hot and humid in the park, and you will walk plenty.
 Also, if you are in a hurry to book your overnight stay or hammock – taking a shuttle will save you a lot of time.
 The shuttle costs 5.000COP one way.

 Gates to Tayrona National Park open at 8 am and close at 5 pm.

 Try to arrive at Tayrona park as early as you can.
 The queues, especially on the weekends can get massive and you really don’t want to waste 3 hours of your day standing in line.

 Don’t be surprised if your bag will be checked at the entrance.
 This is a normal procedure as some objects like plastic bags are not allowed in the park.

-Food and drinks in Tarona National Park are on the pricier side.
+Food and drinks in Tayrona National Park are on the pricier side.

 Where to stay for the night inside of Tayrona National Park

-There are few areas around Tayrona National Park where visitors can spend the night.
+There are a few areas around Tayrona National Park where visitors can spend the night.

 - The most popular is Cabo San Juan, where most travellers will stay either in a tent or a hammock (what I did).
 I really enjoyed sleeping in the hammock.
 Lounging or sleeping in the hammock became my new hobby while in Colombia!
 I have heard that tents can get pretty hot during the day, while a hammock is a perfect place for an afternoon or a midday nap.
 Just saying 🙂